lkpiel/mastersthesis/README.md

 This is a repository for Leo Kristopher Piel's Master's thesis.
 It contains code for the built models and conducted expoeriments
 ### Project structure
 #### Folders
-* Baseline
--- Contains files related to baseline system predictions analysis.
+* Baseline: Contains files related to baseline system predictions analysis.